krypto5863/COM3D2-ArcBulkFileExtractor/README.md

 - Extract outfit files from specific arc files.
 - Extract outfit files from all arc files in a given directory
-- Load extracted files as a Mod, compatible with any game version.
+- Load extracted files as a mod, compatible with any game version.